 In “current dumping,” a low-powered, low-distortion class-A amplifier is used to control the amount of current passing through a pair of heavy-duty “dumping” transistors, and it is the latter which provide the driving power (100Wpc) for the speakers.”

 Stereophile didn’t particularly like the original 405, but they reviewed the 405-2 much more favourably.

 Simple, Elegant Design

 The driver stage consists of two TO-220 devices operating in class-A, the output stage two matched N-channel TO-3 devices, per channel.
 The driver stage is a very high-quality amplifier, the output amp is the ‘current dumper’ and is a less precise, more robust unit.

 The driver and output transistors are thermally coupled to the same block of aluminium.
 They are also board-mounted, with zero wiring, the whole lot forming an amplifier module.
 You’ll see this in the images above and below.
 This design is great for thermally coupling semiconductors, which helps lower distortion.
 It also minimises superfluous wiring and is an excellent example of clever design.

 Two boards make up almost the entire amplifier.
-Other parts include a high-quality potted transformer, two 10,000uF filter capacitors, some wiring, a large front-mounted heatsink, an LED and some sockets.
+Other parts include a very high-quality potted transformer, two 10,000uF filter capacitors, some wiring, a large front-mounted heatsink, an LED and some sockets.
 As a repairer, I can tell you that the Quad 405 and 405-2 are perhaps the easiest amplifiers to service, ever.

 405-2 Specifications (Courtesy of the Hi-Fi Engine)